Health Savings Accounts (HSA)

 What expenses are eligible with a Health Savings Account (HSA)?

 The following is a summary of common expenses claimed against Health Savings Accounts (HSAs).
-Given the ever-changing nature of the eligibility determined by the IRS, this list does is not comprehensive and does not guarantee reimbursement, and it's meant to serve as a guide only.
+IRS eligibility updates regularly.
+This list is not comprehensive and does not guarantee reimbursement.
+It's meant to serve as a guide only.

 • Acupuncture